 - Attend our May 24, 2018 public input meeting at 6:30pm at the Coon Lake Beach Community Center.

 - Serve on our Citizen’s Advisory Committee (CAC).
 The SRWMO will call upon the CAC to advise priorities, goals and work plans through periodic meetings and opportunities for review and comment by email.
+CAC members will get regular email updates on planning progress.
 All attendees of the May 24 public input meeting will be considered CAC members unless they opt out.
 Others are invited to join the CAC by contacting Jamie Schurbon at 763-434-2030 ext.
 12.

 SRWMO Annual Reports

 Each year the SRWMO produces an annual report pursuant to Minnesota Rules 8410.0150.
 That includes activities, progress toward goals, and finances.
 Reports for each year are completed by mid-April of the following year.
 Click the year below to view each report.